 Due to the recent coronavirus outbreak, many non-essential Florida businesses have been forced to temporarily close.
 Other businesses have been forced to scale back operations, such as restaurants being limited to offering take out options only.
 These changes have caused issues for commercial tenants trying to comply with their obligations under their leases, as well as the landlords who own these properties.
-On April 2, 2020, Governor DeSantis signed Executive Order 20-94 (2020 Bill Text FL E.O.
-93), which suspended residential evictions and foreclosures for 45 days.
+On April 2, 2020, Governor DeSantis signed Executive Order 20-94, which suspended residential evictions and foreclosures for 45 days.
 While Executive Order 20-94 does not apply to commercial tenants and further provides that nothing in it "shall be construed as relieving an individual from their obligation to make mortgage payments or rent payments"-in reality, COVID-19 means that many commercial tenants will have difficulty meeting their rent obligations.
 The purpose of this article is to outline considerations for landlords and tenants when encountering a default under the applicable lease.

 The starting point for any discussion regarding obligations under a lease is, of course, the lease itself.
 Tenants should be conscious of any notices they are required to give to their landlord if they anticipate that they may be unable to meet their rent obligations, or are potentially in breach of some other obligation under the lease, such as maintaining certain operating hours, due to restrictions imposed by government authorities.
-Similarly, if a landlord has a tenant that is in default under the terms of the lease, make sure that all notice requirements to the tenant giving notice of the default and any required opportunity to cure are followed to the letter.
+Similarly, if a landlord has a tenant which is in default under the terms of the lease, make sure that all notice requirements to the tenant giving notice of the default and any required opportunity to cure are followed to the letter.

 As always, communication is key.
 Publix recently made headlines after it announced that it was offering rent relief to businesses operating in Publix-owned shopping centers that have closed due to the coronavirus pandemic.
 Other landlords who may not have the ability to reduce or defer collection of rent may need to consider whether a modified payment schedule might be feasible.
 Here too, it is imperative that any requirements of the lease be strictly followed.
 Many leases include provisions requiring that in order to be effective, any modification to the lease must be in writing signed by both the landlord and the tenant, as well as, any ancillary parties, such as guarantors.
 In this current climate, neither party should be content to rely upon a handshake deal.
-It is critical that any changes to the lease be clearly documented and confirmed by all parties while safely social distancing, of course.
-Prior to engaging in negotiations, landlords should consider a few things.
-It would be best to obligate the tenant to keep negotiations and documentation between landlord and tenant confidential.
-Outstanding debt instruments tied to the property should be reviewed in case notice or consent of landlord's lender is required prior to making changes to the lease.
-Also, landlords should consider nonmonetary changes to the lease, such as the tenant waiving claims against the landlord for tenant's use of the property while services are not in place due to new regulations or releasing the landlord from liability for damages or delays related to shut-downs.
-These measures will assist willing landlords with keeping lease modifications on track.
+It is critical that any changes to the lease be clearly documented and confirmed by all parties-while safely social distancing, of course.